grpc-ecosystem/polyglot/README.md

 ### Configuration

 Some of the features of Polyglot (such as Oauth, see below) require some configuration.
-Moreover, that sort of configuration tends to remain constant across multiple Polyglot runs.
-In order to improve usability, Polyglot supports loading a configuration proto from a Json file at runtime.
-This configuration file can contain multiple `Configuration` objects (schema defined [here](https://github.com/dinowernli/polyglot/blob/master/src/main/proto/config.proto#L14)).
+Moreover, that sort of configuration tends to remain identical across multiple Polyglot runs.
+In order to improve usability, Polyglot supports loading a configuration set from a file at runtime.
+This configuration set can contain multiple named `Configuration` objects (schema defined [here](https://github.com/dinowernli/polyglot/blob/master/src/main/proto/config.proto#L14)).
 An example configuration could look like this:

 ```
 {